Digital Media Lab

 Livingston Parish Library Digital Media Lab is a fully-equipped maker space where library users can learn how to use modern media production tools to create digital content.
 From mirrorless cameras to digital keyboards and the power to arrange everything with our suite of production software, a person has the potential to create any digital media he or she can envision.
 We also offer a complete podcasting station that can accommodate four people.

-THE DIGITAL MEDIA LAB OPENS ON SEPTEMBER 1 AT THE MAIN BRANCH IN LIVINGSTON.
+THE DIGITAL MEDIA LAB IS NOW OPEN AT THE MAIN BRANCH IN LIVINGSTON.

 Sing into our condenser microphone, play the digital keyboard, lay down a beat with the Maschine, add a riff with our Epiphone guitar, and a groove with our Squire bass guitar.
 Afterwards, arrange and tweak everything on Logic Pro.